The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Dr Lex Mauger

-Programme Director for Sports Science BSc & Lecturer in Physiology
+Director for BSc Sports Science / Senior Lecturer

 Dr Lex Mauger is the Programme Director for Sports Science and specialises in Physiology.

 Lex completed his BSc in Sport and Exercise Science at Exeter University and graduated with First Class honours in 2006.
-Under a Physiological Society researcher development grant he completed a project investigating blood perfusion in the calf muscle using fMRI scanning, before starting his PhD at Exeter University in 2006.
-Whilst completing his PhD in ‘Anticipatory and feedforward control of work rate during moderate duration exercise’ he worked as a Graduate Teaching Assistant and completed his BASES supervised experience programme in exercise physiology scientific support.
+He then went on to complete his PhD at Exeter University in 2010.
+During this time he worked as a Graduate Teaching Assistant and completed his BASES supervised experience programme in exercise physiology scientific support.